- Technical Analysis

 • A security is close to a 20-day low if its 20-day Stochastics is below 20%.

-We can differentiate three types of stochastic oscillators: Fast, Slow, and Full.
+We can differentiate three types of stochastic oscillators: Fast, Slow or Full.

 %K and %D make up the Fast stochastic oscillator.
 The driving force behind both stochastic oscillators is %K (fast), which can be calculated with the formula provided above.

-A 3-day simple moving average applied to the %K Fast Stochastics calculates the Slow Stochastics. %D (Fast) is identical to %K (Slow).
+A 3-day simple moving average applied to the %K Fast Stochastics calculates the Slow Stochastics. %D (slow) is identical to %K (fast).
 An X-day simple moving average applied to the %K Fast Stochastics calculates Slow Stochastics.

 • As a general rule, volume surges (indicated by a high PVO) that appear during a price advance when combined with closes near the highs (i.e., Stochastics > 80%) indicate potential downside reversals;